atk4/data/docs/persistence.rst

 I wanted to draw your attention to the use of field flags:

  - system flag is used to hide `balance_amount` and `balance_currency_id` in UI.
- - never_persist flag is used because there are no `balance` column in persistence.
+ - neverPersist flag is used because there are no `balance` column in persistence.

 Dates and Time